iamkirankumaryadav/Library/Statistics/Statistics.md

 - Mode: Concentrates only on the most frequent values, there is no effect by an outlier.

 ### Central Limit Theorem
-- As the sample size increases, the distribution approaches towards the normal distribution.
+- As the sample size increases, the distribution approaches the normal distribution.
-- The larger the sample size, better the approximation to a normal distribution.
+- The larger the sample size, the better the normal distribution approximation.
 - CLT allows us to use information from samples to reference populations.

 <h3 name='spread'>Measures of Spread | Variability</h3>